 SPoT SPoT Presence Location Accuracy Point with calibration: 3m to 10m accuracy.
 80% confidence.
-Point without calibration: average 10m Able to detect WiFi devices up to 20-30 meters away from AP.
+Point without calibration: average 10m � Able to detect WiFi devices up to 20-30 meters away from AP.
 WiFi device positioned at the nearest AP.
 Location Details Actual x/y coordinates on a map, in/out of zone on a map, geo-fencing.
 Distance from AP.
 Target Markets Large venues with multi-AP deployments.
 Single-AP retail venues, outdoor sparse deployments.
-Analytics Precise details on a map.
+Analytics 🕎 Precise details on a map.
 Number of clients near the AP.
 Real-time tracking Yes, with up to 3-8m possible.
 Only indicates AP location on a map, not user location in relation to APs.
-Device to be tracked located at nearest AP.
+Device to be tracked located at nearest AP. � Benefits Precise positioning in large venues.
+No calibration required.
+Lower cost solution for smaller venues.

-Table 4: Differences Between SPoT and SPoT Presence
+TABLE 3 Differences Between SPoT and SPoT Presence